 Failure to comply with the Woodbury watering policy is a violation of City Code.
 Violators may be issued an administrative citation.
-First-time offenders are not exempt.

 Questions about the Woodbury lawn watering policy can be directed to the Public Works Department at 651-714-3720 or firstname.lastname@example.org.
 Visit the Utility Billing and Rates page for more information on water rates.